Parang La Trek

 After breakfast, we drive to Dhankar Monastery.
 Visit the monastery and then trek 1.5hrs to reach the Dhankar Lake (4136m).
 Spend some time at the lake and return to Kaza in the late afternoon.

 After breakfast, we drive to Langza village.
 Visit the village and walk and take in great views of Chau Cau Kang Nilda.
-Spend some time at the village with a shot hike, and return to Kaza in the late afternoon.
+Spend some time at the village with a short hike and return to Kaza in the late afternoon.

 A relatively long day today.
 We start with a steep descent into the Paralungbi Gorge, follow it upstream to Jagtha, and start climbing up on the scree laden path to the base of Parang La.

 After an early breakfast, start the climb to the top of the pass.
-The walk is gradual at firstand then turns steep in the last 2 hours.
-From the top, view the peaks of Ladakh, the Changthang valley, the Parilungi peak and the source of the Pare Chu River.
+The walk is gradual at first and then turns steep in the last 2 hours.
+From the top (5580M), view the peaks of Ladakh, the Changthang valley, the Parilungi peak and the source of the Pare Chu River.
 Cross over to the wide, undulating plains of Ladakh.
-We descend onto the glacier and carefully make our way across a few river crossings before we reach camp
+We descend onto the glacier and carefully make our way across a few river crossings before we reach camp.

 We continue on the wide plains of the Changthang on a wide trail.
 We camp on the left bank of the Pare Chu river bed.
 The days get easier as we lose altitude.